 Come in for a consultation and introductory lesson so we can design your ideal dance.
 For only $10, we will talk about your vision, listen to your song, talk about the venue, and go over other logistics regarding your dance.
 I will then teach you a couple of steps so that I can get a feel for how quickly you learn and what teaching style suits you best.
 More importantly, you will become familiar with how I teach and whether or not you feel we are a good fit.
 Your wedding day is one of the most important days of your life, and I want to make sure that you feel confident about your choice of dance instructor.

 This 30 minute session is not part of a package, and you certainly do not need to make a decision on the spot.
-Contact me to schedule your introductory lesson today!
+Request an appointment today!
+Slots go pretty quickly, so put in a request for a reservation as soon as you can.
+I will always do my best to give you the exact day and time that is best for you.

 Your wedding day is one of the most important days of your life, and if you are here, it's because you consider your first dance an important part of that event.
 The following are a few tips on how to get the most out of your lessons and how to make smart choices that will make your wedding day the perfect day you have envisioned.